 Most of the continuity matters are controlled on set while shooting the material.
 In bigger projects this is usually controlled by script supervisor.
-But some continuity mistakes can be controlled and fixed in post-production as well via digital touch-ups done by video editor or other post-production technicians.
+But some continuity mistakes can be controlled and fixed in post-production to0, for example via digital touch-ups done by video editor or other post-production technicians.

-While creating the story/narrative and maintaining continuity are the core tasks of video editors, the part of the job which brings this skill to the level of art is the ability of video editor to create material which manipulates audiences in a certain way or in other words creates certain psychological and dramatic effect on the viewers.
+While creating the story/narrative and maintaining continuity are the core tasks of video editors, the part of the job which brings this skill to the level of art is the ability of the video editor to create a material which influences audiences in a certain way or in other words creates certain psychological and dramatic effect on the viewers.

 RELATIONSHIP OF VIDEO EDITOR AND DIRECTOR

-All this crucial work video editor does together with the director who is the one leading the whole project and deciding how the story will unfold as well as what artistic devices will be used to create certain dramatic effects.
-Usually a very close and effective relationship between editor and director is a must to really create a good final material.
+All this crucial work video editor does together with the director who is the one person leading the whole project and deciding how the story will unfold as well as what artistic devices will be used to create certain dramatic effects.
+Usually a very close and effective relationship between the editor and the director is a must to really create a good video or film.